King of Belgium : The Belgian Monarchy Facts!

 The stunning Brussels palace stands as the city’s most exquisite structure.
 It serves as the venue where the King and Queen of Belgium welcome visiting leaders and perform royal ceremonies.

-The neighboring Warandepark, established in 1776, is equally remarkable, with monuments, water fountains, ponds, and other attractions enhancing the palace’s splendor.
+The neighbouring Warandepark, established in 1776, is equally remarkable, with monuments, water fountains, ponds, and other attractions enhancing the palace’s splendour.

 The palace is only open for a limited time each year, usually when the King and Queen are on vacation.
 This is because the palace is still being used for events.
 It’s usually open from late July to early September.